 Proving Product Liability Claims in Airbag Malfunction Cases

 If a vehicle’s airbags failed though they were used as intended, they likely qualify as an unreasonably dangerous product.
-In this case, you may have a product liability claim against various parties involved in the development and production of the airbags.
+In this case, you may have a product liability claim against various parties involved in developing and producing the airbags.
 The parties that are liable for a failed airbag deployment will differ according to the type of defect that led to the malfunction.

-For instance, under Louisiana Revised Statutes (RS) §9:2800.55, a product is unreasonably dangerous in construction if its production deviates from the manufacturer’s standards.
-However, a product could also be unreasonably dangerous in its design under RS §9:2800.56.
+For instance, under RS Art.
+9:2800.55, a product is unreasonably dangerous in construction if its production deviates from the manufacturer’s standards.
+However, a product could also be unreasonably dangerous in its design under RS Art.
+9:2800.56.

 Damages You May Recover in a Car Accident Involving an Airbag Malfunction